Dual Authorization | Teleport

 git and

-Checkout the Teleport repo and go in the mattermost access plugin directorygit clone https://github.com/gravitational/teleport.git -b branch/v17cd teleport/integrations/access/mattermostgit checkout 13.3.7make
+Checkout the Teleport repo and go in the mattermost access plugin directorygit clone https://github.com/gravitational/teleport.git -b branch/v17cd teleport/integrations/access/mattermostgit checkout 17.3.3make

 teleport-mattermost configure > /etc/teleport-mattermost.toml